devops-and-more/Multi-tier-app/README.md

 ## Screenshots

-Here is a screenshot of the application.
+Here are 3 screenshots of the application.

 ### Main Menu: